 The Boulder Dam Hotel will be the main housing site.
 However, because it is a historic hotel and has not expanded beyond its original configuration from the 1930s, it cannot accommodate all of the participants, staff, and invited scholars at the same time.

-We have reserved the entire Boulder Dam Hotel for the two-week duration of the Workshop.
+We have reserved the entire Boulder Dam Hotel for the two-week duration of the program.
 Rooms are available on a first-come-first served basis.
 Please note that the Boulder Dam Hotel is a historic building and so the rooms are small and there is only one bed per room.
 The hotel is quite nice, though, and the staff is very friendly and helpful.
 Breakfast is included with your stay.
 More details about the hotel are available on their website (below).

 Boulder Dam Hotel Website (select “reservations” in the top right):